 An easy way to prevent the growth of mold in dark and/or damp areas in your home is the use of a UVC lamp.
 Research shows that UVC lamps kill mold, the airborne allergens, bacteria, viruses and protozoa in your home or office.
 Ultraviolet light breaks up the DNA of mold and mildews which results in the sterilization of the mold.

-We tried a hospital style UV wand but found that it gobbled up batteries, then even with new batteries did not work anymore.
-Now we are testing a compact germicidal fluorescent bulb in our mold areas.
-More later on this!
+We tried a hospital-style UV wand but found that it gobbled up batteries, then even with new batteries did not work anymore.
+Now we will switch to a plug-in type compact germicidal bulb/wand in our mold areas.
+Hospitals use it.

 Prevent mold growth: